What Is A Tort?

 Contributory Negligence: This is where the plaintiff may have also been at fault and ‘contributed’ to the damages.

-Damages: These are the losses that compensation is being claimed for.
-E.g. A person who is involved in a car accident may claim compensation for the damages to their vehicle, medical expenses, lost wages due to being unable to work, suffering and inconvenience.
+Damages: These are the losses that compensation being claimed.
+E.g. A person who is involved in a car accident may claim compensation for the damages to their vehicle, medical expenses, lost wages due to being unable to work, suffering, and inconvenience.

 Compensatory Damages: These are claims of compensation for losses suffered by the claimant.

 Punitive Damages: These are additional damages paid to the plaintiff by the guilty party.
 They are intended as a form of punishment to prevent others from behaving in the same way.
 They are only awarded when cases are more than just negligence.

 Intentional Tort: This is where the defendant has harmed another person or property on purpose.
 Intentional means deliberate or planned.

 The following criteria must be met to have grounds for a valid tort action: